dominikj111/module-state/README.md

  */
 ```

-### `strictlyEditable` method will not allow to mark the observable as read only.
-So nobody will change the observable's behaviour
+### `strictlyEditable` method will not allow to mark the Observable as read only.
+So nobody will change the Observable's behaviour

 ```ts
 export const moduleVariable = new Observable("").strictlyEditable();